zeromq/JSMQ/README.md

 JSMQ is javascript client for ZeroMQ/NetMQ over WebSockets.

-ZeroMQ and NetMQ don't have a WebSockets transport at the moment, however there is a [WebSocket extension to NetMQ](https://github.com/somdoron/NetMQ.WebSockets).
+ZeroMQ and NetMQ don't have a WebSockets transport at the moment, however extensions already exist for [NetMQ](https://github.com/somdoron/NetMQ.WebSockets) and [CZMQ](https://github.com/ZeroMQ/zwssock).

 For browsers without WebSockets support ([RFC6455](http://tools.ietf.org/html/rfc6455)) you can try to use [web-socket-js](https://github.com/gimite/web-socket-js).